FlorinDorneanu/biotop-aquascaping/README.md

 The footer contains the social links for [Facebook](https://www.facebook.com/), [Twitter](https://twitter.com/), [Youtube](https://www.youtube.com/) and [Instagram](https://www.instagram.com/).

 ### Home Page
 Features an inviting heading, a small description and a "Services" button.
-All of them are positoned in the center of the page.
+All of them are positioned in the center of the page.

 ### Services Page
 A heading is placed at the top of the page.
 Underneath the heading, an icon is set inside a circle designed with two lines by its sides.
-Moving further, this page consists of three types of aquariums that the business can provide.
+Moving further, this page consists of three types of aquascaping styles that the business can provide.
 An image and a description of every type of aquarium are set at each one of them.
 As this is a fictive business created for the Milestone Project One, the images were taken from [this website]() and the descriptions were inspired by [this website]().

 ### Benefits Page
-As in the "Services" page, heading is placed at the top of the page, having the same style for the icon.
+As in the "Services" page, heading is placed at the top of the page, having the same style underneath.
 This page contains four benefits of aquascape aquariums.
 Every benefit has a description of it.
-In the "Reduces Axiety" section an external link for a study is provided so that the user can learn even more from there.
-On the right side of each benefit title, an specific icon can be found.
+In the "Reduces Axiety" section an hyperlink for a study is provided so that the user can learn even more from there.
+On the right side of each benefit title, a specific icon can be found.
+The text content was taken from [this link]().

 ### Contact Page
 Consists of: